Kange2014/codon_optimization_paddle/README.md

 * CurrentEval: classification_error_evaluator: current classfication error of the lates log_period batches.
 * Pass=0: Going through all training set one time is called one pass.
 0 means going through training set first time.

+To visulize the training and testing curves:

+    python -m paddle.utils.plotcurve -i error > plot.png

+The script plotcurve.py requires the python module of matplotlib, so if it fails, maybe you need to install matplotlib.
+After training finishes, the training and testing error curves will be saved to plot.png using plotcurve.py script.
+An example of the plot is shown as Fig1.

 ### Testing

 Testing means evaluating the labeled validation set using the trained model.